-- 1) During this period there was a college-wide decline in student enrollment due to decreases in class offerings brought on by the budget crisis.
+1) During this period there was a college-wide decline in student enrollment due to decreases in class offerings brought on by the budget crisis.
 This would clearly have an effect on student use of the library.
-This was especially hard on our summer and winter use as those sessions for the college were significantly cut or essentially deleted in some of those years. - 2) Since 2009 we have been purchasing significant numbers of eBooks (we currently total around 170,000).
+This was especially hard on our summer and winter use as those sessions for the college were significantly cut or essentially deleted in some of those years.

+2) Since 2009 we have been purchasing significant numbers of eBooks (we currently total around 170,000).
 It is likely that use of eBooks has begun to partially supplant the use of our print books.
-That our print book collection is significantly older than our eBook collection, increases the likelihood of this.
-Currently, over 60% of our print books are over twenty-one years old while only 6% of our eBooks are that old.
-While 66% of our eBooks are between two and ten years old, only 10% of our print books that young.
-Because of this significant age disparity, often the best book resource we have for a student is an eBooks.
-Between 2012 and 2013, eBook usage increased by 105%, and, although we only have 2014 data up through July, it has already reached 62% of the total for all of 2012.
+Given that our print book collection is significantly older than our eBooks, increases the likelihood of this.
+Currently, over 60% of our print book collection is over twenty-one years old while only 6% of our eBooks are that age.
+While 66% of our eBooks are between two and ten years old, while only 10% of our print books fall within this age range.
+Because of this significant age disparity, often the best book resources we have are eBooks.
+Between 2012 and 2013, eBook usage increased by 105%, and, although we only have 2014 data up through July, it was already 62% of the total for the entire year of 2012.

-However, despite the growing use of eBooks, the experience of library faculty working with students at the reference desk leads us to the opinion that eBooks are not an acceptable replacement for a print book collection.
-Library faculty have found that many students are resistant to non-print books due to a lack of both experience with and access to the necessary technology.
-Additionally, in a student survey we conducted in spring of 2014, we asked students to identify the library resources they use most.
-Books were ranked first and eBooks were ranked ninth and regular eBook usage was less than half of regular print book usage.
+However, despite the growing use of eBooks, the experiences of library faculty working with students at the reference desk leads us to the opinion that eBooks are not an acceptable replacement for a print book collection.
+Library faculty have found many students are resistant to non-print books due to a lack of both experience with and access to technology.
+Based on a student survey we conducted in spring of 2014, 13% reported regularly using print books, while only 5% report using eBooks.
+Additionally, we also asked them to identify the library resources they use most.
+Books were ranked first and eBooks were ranked ninth.
 Using eBooks requires students to have the knowledge to use them and the technological equipment to access them, equipment that not all students can afford.
-According to the student survey, 28% of students had a laptop or desktop and 8% had a tablet.
+According to the student survey, only 28% of students had a laptop or desktop and only 8% had a tablet.
 We have seen that many students rely on Library and other campus computers to access digital media and resources, and not having a strong print book collection would likely be a burden to many.
 From the survey, 65% of students reported using the computers in the Library to complete homework, access Blackboard or MyAVC, or take exams.
 To force these students to only use eBooks, could have a significant negative impact on their ability to succeed.